stporter/weather-app/README.md

 ## Project Description

-My project will be a weather app for the United States using React.
-You will be able to search any city in the US and generate a 5 day weather forecast.
+My project will be a basic weather app using React.
+The app will show current weather data, a three day forecast, as well as additional current day weather details for any location you desire.

 ## Link to the API used